-Generations are lost to the streets, unfortunate experiences at home in their youth push young people towards towards unfortunate lifestyles.
-At Soccology we believe that everyone wants to do good, even those that do bad but they do bad because their perception gets in the way.
-They view themselves and the world around them in a limited and negative space, reducing their choice and emotional development.
+Generations are lost to the streets, unfortunate experiences at home in childhood push young people towards unfortunate lifestyles.
+We believe that everyone wants to do good but their limited perception gets in the way leading them to do bad, reducing choice and emotional development.

 Why our work is needed

 Crime is met with solution focused punishments, leaving the root causes free to sprout more problems.
 It is statistically proven that those who have an unsafe and unsecure foundation (in care, lack of attachment, abused etc) are more at risk.
 Those more at risk are vulnerable to enter gangs, mental illness and physical illness.
 Leading to prison, substance abuse, unemployment and an increased 3150% chance of attempting suicide.

 them to have low self-esteem, fear and panic, creating emotional dysfunction.

 Everyone has their own unique biography however, when tracing problems back to their root we are more similar than we think.
 Low self esteem, lack of attachment, fear, emotional dysfunction etc.. are the reasons for not flourishing.
 Our programmes, workshops and professional development sessions create awareness, educate and provide support.
 Helping young people to reconnect to their innate ability to self-actualise, covering -